 - Sharing the passwords through email services

-- Saving a notepad file on PC that has account passwords in it.
+- Saving a notepad file on a PC that has account passwords in it.

 The above enlisted are just some common scenarios, which are actually a threat to Cybersecurity.
-All these scenarios are the reasons due to which the emergence of Multifactor authentication security method took place.
-Even if password leakage incident occurs, users have verification code in their hand.
+All these scenarios are the reasons due to which the emergence of the Multifactor Authentication security method took place.
+Even if a password leakage incident occurs, users have a verification code in their hands.
 Without entering this code, hackers will not be able to enter into the targeted account and hence, stop cybercrime from spreading further.

 MFA Is More Than Enough for Online Security

-Before ending up this post, first of all, we would like to request cloud users that they should create strong passwords of their online tenants.
+Before ending up this post, first of all, we would like to request cloud users that they should create strong passwords for their online tenants.
 They can make use of multilingual security text to protect their internet profiles, including social media platforms.
-After this, individuals should begin use of multifactor authentication feature in their tenants.
-At least in popular cloud service providers application, the MFA option is available for free; only the account holders have to activate it.
-This will increase up security with one more layer in which even if password gets leaked, the MFA security solution is present to protect customer’s account.
+After this, individuals should begin the use of multifactor authentication features in their tenants.
+At least in popular cloud service providers’ application, the MFA option is available for free; only the account holders have to activate it.
+This will increase up security with one more layer in which even if a password gets leaked, the MFA security solution is present to protect the customer’s account.